Alternatives to Animal Testing

 - The test method aligns with the needs and priorities of one or more ICCVAM agencies, and there is at least one agency willing to sponsor the test method for evaluation

 - Test method validation studies adequately characterize the method’s usefulness and limitations for a specific regulatory application

 - The test method submission contains the necessary data and information required by the sponsoring agencies to determine if a test method can generate information that will meet their regulatory needs

 A list of funding opportunities supporting these activities is available on the NICEATM website.

 How has ICCVAM's work replaced, reduced, or refined animal use in toxicity testing?

-ICCVAM has evaluated many alternative methods for regulatory use and made a number of formal recommendations to Federal agencies.
-ICCVAM’s recommendations to Federal agencies include:
+ICCVAM has evaluated many alternative methods for regulatory use and made a number of formal recommendations to federal agencies, including:

-- An approach to the standard animal test used to assess acute oral systemic toxicity (poisoning) that reduces the number of animals used
+- An alternative approach to the standard acute oral systemic toxicity (poisoning) animal test that reduces the number of animals used

 - Nonanimal models that simulate human skin to assess the potential of chemicals to cause skin burns